Charles Henry Allan Bennett: Murmurs and inmost shrine of Buddhism

-While as a marked contrast its not sure if it was a help or a hinder, Crowley set to praise his old guru and published a newspaper article on 13 June 1908, stirring images of the brilliance of his old friend and teacher.
-First painting the surreal graphic details of ceremonial magic then going on to state "How wonderful must then be the inmost shrine of Buddhism, when we find this same Allan Bennett discarding as childish folly the power of healing the sick, or raising the dead, of the attainment of the Philosopger's Stone, the Red Tincture, the Elixir of Life!".
+Crowley set to praise his old guru and published a newspaper article on 13 June 1908, stirring images of the brilliance of his old friend and teacher.
+First painting the surreal graphic details of ceremonial magic then going on to state "How wonderful must then be the inmost shrine of Buddhism, when we find this same Allan Bennett discarding as childish folly the power of healing the sick, or raising the dead, of the attainment of the Philosopher's Stone, the Red Tincture, the Elixir of Life!".
 Metteyya clearly having renounced his prior esoteric path to take up the "white heights" of spiritual Buddhist practice.
 "What strange attraction must lie" in the yellow robes of a Bhikkhu, "the Begging Bowl, the shaven head, and the averted eye".
-Crowley goes on to rouse Londoners to a monumental illustration that this man has "torn the heart of Truth bleeding from the dead body of the Universe", that they who are hungry should seek his wisdom.
+Crowley goes on to rouse Londoners to a monumental illustration that this man has "torn the heart of Truth bleeding from the dead body of the universe", that they who are hungry should seek his wisdom.
 That to all serious men who seek for real Faith, that this man has "passed through all the ways of life and dead" and he is attained, "Latin Intra Nobis Regnum: Bhikkhu Ananda Metteyya - Allan Bennett - is the man to help you find it."
 Crowley's arousal of energy, probably purely motivated, was likely a key factor in Metteyya's later character assassination attacks.
 Certainly his former life as an occultist and public admiration from Crowley would have added to the hype of murmurs and baseless accusations.